jfcloutier/karma_system/design_notes/acting.md

 A **plan** is a set of directives designed by a CA to achieve a goal (either its own intent or a directive it received) with some priority.

-An *affordance* is a plan with an effectiveness score justifying its reuse by the CA.
+An *affordance* is a plan with an effectiveness score justifying its reuse.

 Note that the only two "ground" concepts are `goal` and `plan`; `intent`, `directive` and `affordance` are perspectives on goals and plans.